-In normal operating status, the highest temperatures are to be expected on the surface of the pump casing and at the magnetic coupling.
+In normal operating status, the highest temperatures are to be expected on the surface of the pump casing.
 The maximum surface temperature that occurs at the pump casing corresponds to the temperature of the pumped fluid.
 The following table contains the temperature classes and the resulting theoretical limit values of the pumped fluid temperature.
 The temperature class indicates the maximum temperature that the surface of the pump may reach during operation.